 The ABA administers the Trans-Tasman Certificate of Proficiency in Unified English Braille in conjunction with the Braille Authority of New Zealand Aotearoa Trust (BANZAT).
 This Certificate is the only form of accreditation currently available to braille specialists in Australia.
 The Australian Braille Authority strongly encourages all those who transcribe, teach and produce braille to strive to attain this certificate.
 The examination is held in Australia in the first two weeks of October each year.
 All candidates have one full week period in which to sit the test and can elect their preferred week beginning on 1 or 8 October.

-Please refer to the Trans-Tasman Certificate of Proficiency in Unified English Braille page for further details, including sample papers.
+Please refer to the Trans-Tasman Certificate of Proficiency in Unified English Braille page for further details, including sample papers and the registration form.

 UEB references and training materials